hsf-training/cpluspluscourse/docker/README.md

 ## Windows

 1. Install and start Xming or Exceed.
-For Xming, we recommand those options: `Xming :0 -multiwindow -clipboard -ac`.
+For Xming, we recommend those options: `Xming :0 -multiwindow -clipboard -ac`.
 1. The applications above should enable you to get some IP number, typically `10.0.75.1` for Exceed.
 1. Define `export MYIP=<your_ip_number>`.
 1. Check with `xeyes_win.sh`.